AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

    OpenJDK VM Images/OpenJDK VM with Eclipse

    OpenJDK VM Images/OpenJDK VM passwords.txt

+- Install VirtualBox
+- Import the respective VM
+- Start the VM

+Finally proceed to the section to [Building OpenJDK 9](../binaries/build_openjdk_9.html).

 ###  To build OpenJDK in a VM created by a Vagrant script
 Copy these files from the portable device to your machine: